core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 * In step 3, the Additional Authenticated Data is modified as described in {{sec-cose-object}} of this document.

-   In addition, the following applies if the client processes a response to a group request.
+   In addition, the following applies if the client processes a response to a request within a long exchange.

-   *  The client MUST use the stored value of the 'kid' parameter from the group request (see {{ssec-protect-request}}), as value for the 'request_kid' parameter in the external_aad structure (see {{sec-cose-object-ext-aad}}).
+   *  The client MUST use the stored value of the 'kid' parameter from the request (see {{ssec-protect-request}}), as value for the 'request_kid' parameter in the external_aad structure (see {{sec-cose-object-ext-aad}}).

-   *  The client MUST use the stored value of the 'kid context' parameter from the group request (see {{ssec-protect-request}}), as value for the 'request_kid_context' parameter in the external_aad structure (see {{sec-cose-object-ext-aad}}).
+   *  The client MUST use the stored value of the 'kid context' parameter from the request (see {{ssec-protect-request}}), as value for the 'request_kid_context' parameter in the external_aad structure (see {{sec-cose-object-ext-aad}}).

-   This ensures that, throughout a Non-Notification Group Exchange, the client can correctly verify non-notification responses to a group request, even in case the client is individually rekeyed and starts using a new Sender ID received from the Group Manager (see {{new-sender-id}}), as well as when it installs a new Security Context with a new ID Context (Gid) following a group rekeying (see {{sec-group-key-management}}).
+   This ensures that, throughout a long exchange, the client can correctly verify the received responses, even in case the client is individually rekeyed and starts using a new Sender ID received from the Group Manager (see {{new-sender-id}}), as well as when it installs a new Security Context with a new ID Context (Gid) following a group rekeying (see {{sec-group-key-management}}).

 * In step 5, the client also verifies the countersignature, by using the public key from the server's authentication credential stored in the associated Recipient Context.
 In particular: